-This blogsite is developed by David V. Black in order to share resources, lesson plans, ideas, and information for teachers who are interested in bringing space science education into their classrooms, no matter what subjects they teach.
+This blogsite is developed by David V. Black in order to share resources, lesson plans, ideas, and information for teachers who are interested in bringing space science into their classrooms, no matter what subjects they teach.

-David Black has been deeply involved in astronomy education for the last 13 years as he has participated in numerous NASA professional development programs as both a participant and a presenter.
-In 1998 he was selected for the NEWMAST program (NASA Educator Workshops for Mathematics and Science Teachers) at the Jet Propulsion Laboratory (JPL) in Pasadena, CA. He spent two weeks along with 24 other teachers from around the country learning about upcoming and current NASA space probe missions, touring the labs, meeting project scientists, and practicing lesson plans and educational materials.
+David Black has been deeply involved in astronomy education for over 20 years as he has participated in numerous NASA professional development programs as both a participant and a presenter.
+In 1998 he was selected for the NEWMAST program (NASA Educational Workshops for Mathematics and Science Teachers) at the Jet Propulsion Laboratory (JPL) in Pasadena, CA. He spent two weeks along with 24 other teachers from around the country learning about upcoming and current NASA space probe missions, touring the labs, meeting project scientists, and practicing lesson plans and educational materials.
 He also had the chance to do some astrophotography using a 24 inch telescope at Mt.
 Wilson Observatory.
 This opportunity was such a life-changing experience that he determined to stay involved in NASA educational programs as much as possible.

 In 2000, he was selected as a NASA/JPL Solar System Educator.
 He returned to JPL each summer to receive additional training from mission Education and Public Outreach (EPO) coordinators.
 He then turned around and presented these materials at conferences, workshops, and star shows in Utah.
 Some of the missions he learned about included the Mars Exploration Rovers, Mars 2001 Odyssey, Stardust, Deep Impact, Cassini, Genesis, and the Deep Space Network.
 Over four years, he helped to train over 500 other teachers on NASA space missions.
 As part of this program, David also traveled to Cape Canaveral for the launch of the Mars 2001 Odyssey space probe.